I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Experiments

 \section{Experiments}

 In this section, we first introduce the datasets and metrics used for training and evaluation.
-Then we comprehensively compare our approach to baseline methods.
-We also extensively conduct ablation studies to demonstrate the effectiveness of pivot components in our network design and the necessity of IMU modality.
+We then provide a comprehensive comparison between our approach with baseline methods.
+We also perform extensive ablation studies to demonstrate the effectiveness of pivot components in our network design and the necessity of the IMU modality.